ajack13/game-api/README.md

 ###  The Hangman Game
 The classic game hangman gives you 10 chances to guess a word, one alphabet at a time if you can guess the word before you attempts run out then you win the game

+The game will give you a hint if you have'nt guessed the word correctly at the 5th attempt

 ### Up and running with the game api
 Download google app engine for your operating system and register you app in the google developer console